heidi-holappa/tira-labra-2022/documentation/execution-documentation.md

 - Improving error handling in compression / uncompression
 - Improving error handling on extensive tests
 - Refactoring of application logic
+  - Log content creation could be more well structured
+  - Some overlaps in methods in service classes Compression Management and ExtensiveTestHandler

 ## Pylint / Pytest
 The final Pylint score is 10.00/10.00.
 The following Pylint -notifications were disabled in agreement with the course assistant, as style issues are not at the focus on this course (bullet points include classes in which these issues were ignored):